redox-os/rfcs/text/0000-coprocess.md

 # Detailed design
 [design]: #detailed-design

-Henceforth, we continue to use the term _process_ for referring to kernel scheduling units with a fixed address space.
+Henceforth, we continue to use the term _process_ for referring to a set of kernel scheduling units with a fixed address space.
-Using this definition, a process is a set of coprocesses.
+Using this definition, a _process_ consists of a set of coprocesses.
+A _simple process_ is a process containing only one coprocess.

 The memory-related syscalls will be extended to allow assigning protection key at page granularity, using the same range-based syscalls.
 Protection key 0, called the master key, will be reserved for redox-rt, where PKRU == ALL := 0xffff_ffff.